This book by Christine Monson is, by far, the most harsh bodice ripper I’ve ever read. No book comes close to it.

 This is Christine Monson’s first book.
 She won the Best New Historical Author Award from ROMANTIC TIMES for this very book.
 She later received the Romantic Times Best Romantic Adventure Award for her book SURRENDER THE NIGHT.
 Below is my handcrafted summary of the novel, compiled from 27 pages of handwritten notes.
 This certainly was a labor of love.

 This is the tale of two people; 17 year old English Catherine Enderly, who has long black hair, blue eyes, is fine boned, and Irish Sean Culhane.
 He’s somewhere around 20 and has short dark hair and green eyes.
-He’s a smuggler of currency, art and spies.
+He’s a smuggler of currency, art and spices.
 His mother took him away from her home at Shelan when he was born.
 Shelan is where Sean now lives.

 The book opens up with Catherine at home a week after Christmas Eve, 1798.
 She’s there on vacation from school at The Gentlewoman’s Academy in Bath, where she’s been going since her mother’s death five years before.
 Her maid wakes her up by yelling at her, asking who the man was who’d left her bedchamber the night before.
 That man was Frenchman Colonel Raoul Louis d’Amauri.
 We’ll learn more about him later in the book.
 One week later, Catherine is traveling back to school by coach.
 She noticed the coach was being followed by a horsemen so they stopped, she jumped out and started running.
 Three men started chasing her.
 She ran into a saloon to escape and was caught by Sean’s brother, Liam, who’s older by two years.
 They have the same mother, Megan.
 No one knows for sure if Brendan Culhane is Sean’s father.